Rise-Vision/rise-data-rss/README.md

 - **data received**: The component successfully retrieved data from the feed.
 - **data provided**: The component detected new data from the feed and provided it to the client.
 - **data error**: The component received an error from feed-parser.
 The details of the error will be provided as part of the log.
+- **feed provider error**: The component received an error from the feed.
+The details of the error will be provided as part of the log.
 - **request error**: The component was not able to connect to feed-parser.
 - **client offline**: The component was not able to connect to feed-parser because the client has connectivity issues.